rsanchezmo/jaxer/docs/training.rst

         restored_state = self._orbax_checkpointer.restore('model_path')['model']

-To visualize the training process, I used :code:`tensorboard` to log the training process.
+To later visualize the training process, I used :code:`tensorboard` to record logs of train/test metrics.
 This is a very useful tool to **visualize** the :ref:`metrics` of **train and test set**.
 There is also an :code:`early stopper` class to **stop the training process** if the test metric does not improve after a certain number of epochs.